Maryborough Base Hospital: 1938 Nurses' Quarters

 This building, which faces Yaralla Street, is similar to the original nurses' quarters, now known as the Demaine Block and is a two storeyed reinforced concrete building.
 Like the Demaine Block, the nurses' quarters has a large circular drive between it and the street.
-The building comprises a long central bay, parallel to Yaralla Street and flanked at the two ends by transverse bays which project both into the front and rear elevations, resulting in a H-shaped plan.
-The building has a hipped roof which extends to provide cover for the two storeyed verandahs which line the front and rear elevations of the building.
-The timber framed verandahs have similarly detailed balustrade and frieze panelling to that found on the Demaine Block.
+The building comprises a long central bay, parallel to Yaralla Street and flanked at the two ends by transverse bays which project both into the front and rear elevations, resulting in an H-shaped plan.
+The building has a hipped roof which extends to provide cover for the two-storeyed verandahs which line the front and rear elevations of the building.
+The timber-framed verandahs have similarly detailed balustrade and frieze panelling to that found on the Demaine Block.
 Likewise a similar centrally projecting section, houses the entrance and is reflected on the roof with a large gabled projection.
 The ground floor of this projection is lined with heavy rendered masonry, half and three quarter height, piers and this face has now been infilled with glazed louvres.
 The building is substantially intact with original openings, joinery, floorplan and entrances.

 At the rear of the building is an iron framed and corrugated iron clad structure with a gabled roof and lined with timber framed window openings.
 This is thought to have been constructed for military purposes during World War Two.